Sigill/tulip-plugin-epsilon-neighborhood-connector/README.md

 ## Use

+* _Build epsilon-neighborhood on integerVector_
+* _Build epsilon-neighborhood on doubleVector_
+* _Build epsilon-neighborhood on layout_

-The plugin needs the following parameters:
+All plugins use the following parameters:

- * _layout_: The LayoutProperty to use to compute distances.
 * _metric_: The DoubleProperty where the distance will be stored.
 * _distance type_: StringCollection indicating type of distance to use ("Euclidian", "Manhattan" or "Chebychev").
 * _maximum distance_: double representing the maximum distance between two connected nodes.

+In order to specify which property to use to compute the distances, the two plugins working with Vector properties use the _property_ parameter, while the one one working on the layout use _layout_ parameter.

 ## LICENSE